LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ### Multiple partitions

 This file contains an alignment of 129 sequences from the G gene of RSVA virus, 629 nucleotides in length.
 Because this is a protein-coding gene we are going to split the alignment into three partitions representing each of the three codon positions.

 As it is fitting into the reading frame 3, we will use the charset expressions supported by Nexus format.
 For example, `"3-629\3"` means this partition starts from the 3rd site and takes every 3 sites until the last site 629.

 ### Tip dates

+By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time).
+In this case, the RSVA sequences have been sampled at various dates going back to the 1950s.

 The date of each sample is stored in the taxon name after the last little `s`.
 The numbers are years since 1900.
 We will use the regular expression `"s(\d+)$"` to extract these numbers and turn to ages.